Tuition, Scholarships & Financial Aid

 For International Students

-A completed Certificate of Finances document and Request for Supplemental Information must be mailed to the School of Business Enrollment Management Center, Attention: Denise Kelly, P.O.
-Box 7897, Winston-Salem, NC 27109.
-Review FAQs for International Students in order to successfully complete the Certificate of Finances document.
-Please note that a $100 SEVIS fee will be assessed in addition to any fees described in the documents referenced above.
+A completed Certification of Finances document must be sent to the School of Business Enrollment Management Center, Attention: Denise Kelly, P.O.
+Box 7897, Winston-Salem, NC 27109; email: firstname.lastname@example.org.
+Review FAQs for International Students in order to successfully complete the Certification of Finances document.